Inspire Inbound Marketing Campaigns with a Vision

 Once the firm has answers to these questions, the vision statement takes the same structure as the mission statement.
-Please reference the mission statement structure bullet points above.
-The vision statement provides its’ professionals something to aspire to.
-On a quarterly or biannual basis, leadership should assess progress and continued relevance as it relates to the business environment and greater marketplace.
-If necessary, leadership should update the mission and vision statements to reflect the changing environment and business goals.
+Please take a look at the mission statement structure bullet points above.
+The vision statement provides its’ professionals with something to aspire to.
+On a quarterly or biannual basis, leadership should assess progress and continued relevance related to the business environment and greater marketplace.
+Leadership should update the mission and vision statements if necessary to reflect the changing environment and business goals.
 Once these statements are updated, leadership needs to communicate the changes made in each of these statements.

 Mission and Vision Statements that Inspire Inbound Marketing Activities